miromanestar/jQuery-Youtube-Playlist-Gallery/README.md

 # jQuery-Youtube-Playlist-Gallery

+NOTE: This project has been archived and superceded by the projected linked [here](https://github.com/miromanestar/Youtube-Gallery).
+It offers numerous advantages to this one, including the removal of jQuery as a dependency.

 A HTML/JS/CSS paginated youtube playlist gallery with jQuery and fancybox!
 Also has built in search capability!

 The script tag for yt-gallery.js has several attributes: